 This study examines the various types of business organisations that operate within Australia and the ways in which people manage them.
-Students will study different sized firms, from the very small to the large corporation.
-This study is a perfect introduction to the world of business and is a great opportunity for students who want to take a business pathway.
+Students will study different sized firms, from the very small owner/manager type to the large corporation.
+This study is a perfect introduction to the world of business and to any business course offerings a student may wish to undertake.